mikearnaldi/workers-conf-2022/slides/03-intro-to-effect.md

 # Recap!

-we've been only scratching the surface of Effect and a lot of its power hasn't made it to this presentation but we've seen hot to deal with:
+we've been only scratching the surface of Effect and a lot of its power hasn't made it to this presentation but we've seen how to deal with:

 <v-clicks>